ssfsx17/sky-islands/core.md

 ## The World

-The World's name, in the language of your Island, is something you need to figure out.
+The World's name, in the language of your Island, is something you need to listen to the Island to find out.
 Its surface is full of turbulent oceans, jagged crags, opaque fogs, active volcanoes, and shifting deserts.
 The reasons why so much of the World is this way are deep in your Island's memory, and it teaches you and your people to never repeat the same mistakes that caused this situation.

 There are continents with powerful nations on them, but they sustain themselves through predation and exploitation.
 They could change their ways and restore the lush forests, swamps and jungles that they once had on their continents, but their destructive systems are too deeply entrenched in their politics.
 In short, they are perpetuating the mistakes that resulted in the ruined state of the rest of the World.
 They are exactly what your Island warned you about.

 It is up to the Sky Islands to practice the growth of life, and the expansion of life-bearing capacity.
 But they can only fly so quickly.
 Your Island is too close to the nation you call The Empire, and that Empire's military forces creep forward faster than your Island can escape.
+Now it is time to stand and fight.

 ## The Empire